 H. Food and alcohol

-The recipient must obtain prior approval from NEH to expend federal funds on food, beverages, and snacks at meetings, conferences, workshops, and outreach events, unless such costs are authorized by OGM in the approved work plan and budget.
-For programs including Indian tribes, children, and the elderly, OGM will consider the allowability of such costs on a case-bycase basis, per 2 CFR § 200.432.
-Food costs associated with entertainment are unallowable, per 2 CFR § 200.438.
+The recipient must obtain prior approval from NEH to expend federal funds on food, beverages, and snacks at meetings, conferences, workshops, and outreach events, unless OGM authorizes such costs in the approved work plan and budget.